 SMTP transport

 SMTP is the main transport in Nodemailer for delivering messages.
-SMTP is also the protocol used between different email hosts, so its truly universal.
-Almost every email delivery provider supports SMTP based sending, even if they mainly push their API based sending.
-APIs might have more features but using these also means vendor lock-in while in case of SMTP you only need to change the configuration options to replace one provider with another and you’re good to go.
+SMTP is also the protocol used between different email hosts, so it’s truly universal.
+Almost every email delivery provider supports SMTP-based sending, even if they mainly push their API-based sending.
+APIs might have more features, but using these also means vendor lock-in.
+In the case of SMTP, you only need to change the configuration options to replace one provider with another, and you’re good to go.

 let transporter = nodemailer.createTransport(options[, defaults])